Please don’t eat me

 Lets quickly take a look at what makes a horse react the way they do.

 We’ve all heard that you should never walk behind a horse – but do we know why?
-Generally most horses are just fine to walk right behind, as long as they know that you are there.
-The reason that most people come into contact with the business end of a horses hooves are because they failed to understand where the blind spot on a horse is.
-Just as the mirrors on your car don’t cover every inch of your car, the placement of a horses eyes on the side of their head make it impossible for them to see directly in front, or behind themselves.
+Generally, most horses are just fine to walk right behind, as long as they know that you are there.
+The reason that most people come into contact with the business end of a horse’s hooves is that they failed to understand where the blind spot on a horse is.
+Just as the mirrors on your car don’t cover every inch of your car, the placement of a horses eyes on the side of their head makes it impossible for them to see directly in front, or behind themselves.
 To ‘cover’ that blind spot, you will see the horse turn their head slightly to the side, so that they can have an eye covering that area – just like you turn your head to check the blind spot in your car.
-Making sure that the horse is aware of our presence and has filed us away as a ‘non threat’ before advancing will keep both us and the rider on a safe path.
+Making sure that the horse is aware of our presence and has filed us away as a ‘non-threat’ before advancing will keep both us and the rider on a safe path.

 Right brain-left brain